scaspin/ecrts2021-pfl-overheads/README.md

 in $aedir/csvs/rw_alg_#.csv .
 This may take a couple of seconds or minutes for larger number of trials.

-The plots will be placed in $aedir/plots/, and are labeled by figure.
+All plots will be placed in $aedir/plots/, and are labeled by write precentage.

+All plots in the paper are copied and renamed in $aedit/paperplots/ and labeled by figure and inset.

 $aedir/scripts/cleanup.sh will delete all csv files and plots.